 Neverwinter Nights 2 takes some Artistic License with the rules of magic in the Forgotten Realms setting.
 No less than three divine spellcasters lack patron deities.
 Some D&D settings allow this, but FR is not among them.
 Zhjaeve can be handwaved as venerating the githzerai god-king Zerthimon, and Gannayev-of-Dreams puts his faith in the spirits of the land, but Bishop has no plausible excuse, especially since the one explanation that would allow itspecifically, that one of the gods, Malar perhaps, has chosen to grant him spells without direct worship is invalidated by what becomes of his soul in Mask of the Betrayer.

-Heavy Rain has a huge glaring problem: the nature of Ethan's blackouts are never explained, despite the blackouts being the sole reason why the police were after Ethan.
+Heavy Rain has notable problem: the nature of Ethan's blackouts are never explained, despite the blackouts being the sole reason why the police were after Ethan.
 Not only this, the blackouts contained knowledge about the Origami Killer Ethan couldn't possibly have, such as the faces of victims he's never met.
 In a deleted scenes montage, Word of God stated that the Origami Killer and Ethan developed a telepathic link at the start of the game when the killer witnessed Ethan risking his life for his son.
 After some consideration, they figured that the plot hole was better than that explanation.
-They were right.

 In Persona 4 Arena, none of the characters from Persona 4 have upgraded personas.
 This is largely understandable as the characters gaining their ultimate personas is by maxing out their social links which, in the previous game, is optional.
 However, there is one exception, Teddie's social link progresses automatically with the story, which results in his persona transforming from Kintoki-Doji into Kamui.
 However, like the rest of the investigation team, he uses his original persona and his ultimate persona is never even mentioned.